dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/snowflake-setup.md

 ### Key Pair Authentication

 To use key pair authentication, skip the `password` and provide a `private_key_path`.
 If needed, you can also add a `private_key_passphrase`.
-**Note:** Versions of dbt before 0.16.0 required that private keys were encrypted and a `private_key_passphrase` was provided.
-Since dbt 0.16.0, unencrypted private keys are allowed.
-Only add the passphrase if necessary.
+**Note**: In dbt versions before 0.16.0, private keys needed encryption and a `private_key_passphrase`.
+From dbt version 0.16.0 onwards, unencrypted private keys are accepted, so add a passphrase only if necessary.

 Starting from [dbt v1.5.0](/docs/dbt-versions/core), you have the option to use a `private_key` string instead of a `private_key_path`.
 The `private_key` string should be in either Base64-encoded DER format, representing the key bytes, or a plain-text PEM format.
 Refer to [Snowflake documentation](https://docs.snowflake.com/developer-guide/python-connector/python-connector-example#using-key-pair-authentication-key-pair-rotation) for more info on how they generate the key.